rails/rails/guides/source/threading_and_code_execution.md

 a specific instance of a class, it's not possible to reload for every arriving WebSocket message.
 Only the message handler is wrapped, though; a long-running Cable connection does not prevent a reload that's triggered by a new incoming request or job.
-Instead, Action Cable uses the Reloader's `before_class_unload` callback to disconnect all its connections.
+Instead, Action Cable also uses the Reloader's `before_class_unload` callback to disconnect all its connections.
 When the client automatically reconnects, it will be speaking to the new version of the code.